nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/blob-upload-for-batch-processing.md

 Optionally you can pass the `fileIdx` parameter to specify the index of the file inside the batch that you want to use as input of the chain or operation to execute.

-This way of calling automation operation &nbsp;is actually used in the default UI to manage Drag&Drop:
+This way of calling automation operation is actually used in the default UI to manage Drag&Drop:

 1. Files are progressively uploaded to the server: